billthefarmer/currency/README.md

 ## Usage
 ### Edit

-Touch the current currency value field to edit the current value.
-Touch the **Done** button on the numeric keypad to update the display.
+Touch the current currency value field to edit the value.
+The display will be updated dynamically as you type.
+Touch the **Done** button on the numeric keypad to update the value field.
 The values shown against each currency in the display will be updated.

+### Toolbar

 The icons in the toolbar from left to right are: